-Vera Rubin’s spectrograph is at the Smithsonian.
-It will be used to tell her story and other women’s stories of pursuing ambition and reaching for the stars.
+Sandra Cisneros’ portrait is at the Smithsonian.
+It will be used to tell her story and other women’s stories of putting pen to paper to transform our national narrative.

 The American Women’s History Initiative will amplify women’s voices to honor the past, inform the present and inspire the future.